lukewyman/lambda-deploy-spikes/raw-lambda-no-dep-zip/README.md

 ## Directly Deploying a Simple Lambda Function With No Dependencies

-This is a spike to explore deploying a simple Lambda, without any dependencies, as a zip file.
+As a first step, this spike explores deploying a simple Lambda, without any dependencies, as a zip file.
 The instructions below are derived from [the AWS instructions](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html).
 Deployment uses the AWS CLI.

 ## Instructions